Saturday, August 29, 2009

 1/2 cup tapioca starch

-1/2 cup potato starch - you could try arrowroot probably instead
+1/2 cup potato starch

-1/2 tsp sea salt
+1/2 tsp unrefined sea salt

-mix ins:
+Mix ins:

-1 tart red apple, unpeeled cored and finely diced - I am going to try shredding/grating them next time
+1 tart red apple, unpeeled cored and finely diced

 1 cup grated carrot